yannick-drexel/DSCI511spring2020/README.md

 1. money_diary_urls.csv: This csv file contains a list of the scraped money diary urls.
 2. money_diaries.json: This json file contains data about each money diary post.
 Each key is a money diary url.
 Each value contains data about that post.
 3. refinery29_comments_output: This json file contains the refinery29 comments for each money diary post.
 Each key is a money diary url.
 Each value contains a list of comment data.
-r. reddit_comments_output: This json file contains the reddit comments for each money diary post.
+4. reddit_comments_output: This json file contains the reddit comments for each money diary post.
 Each key is a money diary url.
 Each value contains a list of comment data.

 To run the code, you can use the following command: python run_refinery29_data_scraper.py